 GHVC “works with partners around the world to conduct action-oriented research to better understand the extent, causes and consequences of interpersonal violence, and to identify how prevention and health-service programmes can reduce violence, in order to improve public health and well-being.”

 The International Labour Organisation (ILO) operates the Work in Freedom (WiF) programme with DFID funds.

 They are “devoted to promoting social justice and internationally recognized human and labour rights, pursuing its founding mission that social justice is essential to universal and lasting peace.”

-The Department of International Development (DFID) and UKAID funds SWIFT and WiF.
+The Department for International Development (DFID) and UKAID funds SWiFT and WiF.

 Their mandate is “to lead the UK’s work to end extreme poverty.
 They tackle the global challenges of our time including poverty and disease, mass migration, insecurity and conflict.
 Their work is building a safer, healthier, more prosperous world for people in developing countries and in the UK too.”

 The proportion of women migrant workers in Bangladesh has grown rapidly.
 In 2002, women were just 0.5% of international migrants, but by 2014 reached 17.9% (76,007 women).

 This ‘feminization’ of Bangladeshi international migration has generated interest in the gender dimensions of labour migration and vulnerability to trafficking.
 Assumptions that women’s mobility necessarily involves coercion have resulted in more nuanced analyses of their labour migration.